 Join Timer: To ensure that Join messages are received by other application entities, a GARP application entity starts Join timer after sending a Join message.
 If receiving no JoinIn message before Join timer expires, the entity sends the Join message again.
 If receiving a JoinIn message before the timer expires, the entity does not send the second Join message.
 Leave Timer: When a GARP application entity wants to cancel the information about an attribute, the entity sends a Leave message.
 The entity receiving the message starts Leave timer.
-If receiving no Join message before the timer expires, the entity receiving the message cancels the information about the attribute.
+If receiving no Join message before the timer application about the attribute.